Enumeration Algorithms for Conjunctive Queries with Projection: Introduction

 \section{Introduction}

 The efficient evaluation of join queries over static databases is a fundamental problem in data management.
 There has been a long line of research on the design and analysis of algorithms that minimize the total runtime of query execution in terms of the input and output size~\cite{yannakakis1981algorithms,skewstrikesback,ngo2012worst}.
-However, in many data processing scenarios it is beneficial to split query execution into two phases: the {\em preprocessing phase}, which computes a space-efficient intermediate data structure, and the {\em enumeration phase}, which uses the data structure to enumerate the query results as fast as possible, with the goal of minimizing the {\em delay} between outputting two consecutive tuples in the result.
+However, in many data processing scenarios, it is beneficial to split query execution into two phases: the {\em preprocessing phase}, which computes a space-efficient intermediate data structure, and the {\em enumeration phase}, which uses the data structure to enumerate the query results as fast as possible, to minimize the {\em delay} between outputting two consecutive tuples in the result.
 This distinction is beneficial for several reasons.
-For instance, in many scenarios, the user wants to see one (or a few) results of the query as fast as possible: in this case, we want to minimize the time of the preprocessing phase, such that we can output the first results quickly.
-On the other hand, a data processing pipeline may require that the result of a query is accessed multiple times by a downstream task: in this case, it is better to spend more time during the preprocessing phase, to guarantee a faster enumeration with smaller delay.
+For instance, in many scenarios, the user wants to see one (or a few) results of the query as fast as possible: in this case, we want to minimize the time of the preprocessing phase such that we can output the first results quickly.
+On the other hand, a data processing pipeline may require that the result of a query is accessed multiple times by a downstream task.
+In this case, spending more time during the preprocessing phase is better to guarantee a faster enumeration with a smaller delay.